a-dietrich/Amiga-Music/Zyrcor/README.md

 ## Building

-The source code has been written for Devpac Amiga 3.04.
+The source code has been tested with Devpac Amiga 3.04.
 It is only required to assemble "MusicPlayer.asm".
 The sound sample folder must be accessible from "Zyrcor:Sounds/" (which is the case for the included disk image).